storgacer/streaming-platform-case-study/streaming_platforms.md

 In Figures 8 through 11, each scatter plot seems to be showing some sort of visual pattern with an upward trend.
-However, once a statistical approach is performed, this notion is shattered.
-In all of the above scatter plots, two values of the linear regressing are being displayed:
+However, once a statistical approach is taken, this notion is shattered.
+In all of the above scatter plots, two values of the linear regression are being displayed:
 *R-squared value* and *P-value*.
 Each of these values tells us how strongly related the two variables are.
-The P-value tells us how significant the result is.
+The P-value tells us how significant the results are.
 Anything below 0.001 is quite significant.
 Yet R-squared values tell the whole story.
 First, they fluctuate between 1 and -1.
 The closer the value is to zero, the weaker the correlation is.
 The further away from zero in either direction the R-squared value